 The flow of a home is greatly influenced by the layout of the flooring.
 Successful floor transitions from one room to the next are essential to creating a smooth, seamless floor design.
-Between two tiled rooms, transitions are especially important, not only for design, but also for ensuring that the tiles are protected from warping and cracking.
-However, the variety of transitions available means that you do not have to sacrifice style for function.
+Between two tiled rooms, transitions are especially important, not only for design, but also for ensuring that the tiles are protected from damage.
+The good news is, with the variety of transitions available, you do not have to sacrifice style for function.

 Using Transition Strips

 One common and inexpensive option for transitioning between tiled rooms is a transition strip.
 A transition strip is a thin section of wood or vinyl that fits between two sections of flooring to create a threshold.
 Though there are several types of transition strips designed to suit a variety of flooring combinations, most strips include a hook that fits beneath the floor and a lip that curves over the floor to create a clean edge.

 Video of the Day

 Transition strips tend to be more functional than stylish; they are available in a limited number of styles and colors, typically catering to wood flooring products and styles.
 They are convenient and inexpensive, but they may interrupt the visual flow between tiled floors.